burke-md/shittr/README.md

 ## Learning outcomes:
 - This project is using postgreSQL databases hosted on Heroku.
 Prisma requires a temporary shadow db for migrations but does not allow the propper permissions for this.
 It has been manually added and can be seen in the schema.prisma file.

+- NextAuth.js is a powerful JWT based authentication system that eleviates much of the work involved in encrypting/autheticating.

 ## Resources: